 Staged radiosurgery, also known as fractionated stereotactic radiosurgery (FSR), is a process in which the total dose of stereotactic radiation is divided into several smaller doses of radiation, on separate days of treatment.
 Typically, this consists of two to five treatments.
 In some cases, staged treatment effectively kills the tumor while seemingly decreasing potential side effects compared with single-dose radiosurgery.

-A CT scan is obtained with contrast administration and this is then merged or fused with an MRI of the brain that is usually obtained prior to the procedure.
-The CT complements the MRI and together the two studies improve the accuracy of the procedure.
+A CT scan is obtained with contrast administration and is then merged or fused with an MRI of the brain that is usually obtained prior to the procedure.
+The CT complements the MRI, and together, the two studies improve the accuracy of the procedure.
 Children, or in some rare cases, adults, may require general anesthesia to perform this procedure in which case an anesthesiologist is present throughout.
-The treatment team is comprised of a number of specialized medical professionals; a radiation oncologist, neurosurgeon, medical radiation physicist, dosimetrist, radiation therapist and radiation therapy nurse.
+The treatment team is comprised of a number of specialized medical professionals: a radiation oncologist, neurosurgeon, medical radiation physicist, dosimetrist, radiation therapist and a radiation therapy nurse.

 Steroid medication in the form of Decadron may be administered prior to the procedure and then continued for a brief period of time following the procedure.
 A routine follow-up with the neurosurgeon and radiation oncologist is generally set up.
 Additionally, a follow-up MRI of the brain is scheduled at the three-month mark to assess its effectiveness.

 The alternative for patients with more than four metastatic tumors in the brain is known as whole-brain radiation therapy.
 While this is effective at killing tumor cells and providing this coverage to the entire brain, it can also affect normal brain cells and cause cognitive and intellectual decline; hence, it is reserved for those circumstances in which SRS is not an option.